j-breitler/GIS_2_midterm/README.md

 - **Techno-economic assessment** using Levelized Cost of Electricity (LCOE) calculations
 - **Spatial analysis** at 100m resolution across NUTS-2 administrative regions

-### Adaptation for a Bezirk of Styria
+### Adaptation for a Südoststeiermark a Bezirk (County)of Styria
-We adapt this methodology to Südoststeiermerk's context, focusing on its 9
+We adapt this methodology to Südoststeiermerk's context.

 ## Project Goals

 1. **Land Eligibility Mapping**: Identify suitable areas for utility-scale PV installations across Austria using spatially-explicit exclusion criteria
 2. **Capacity and Generation Potential**: Estimate installable PV capacity and electricity generation potential at 100m resolution
 3. **Economic Assessment**: Calculate Levelized Cost of Electricity (LCOE) considering Austria-specific techno-economic parameters
-4. **Regional Analysis**: Provide detailed insights for each of Austria's 9 NUTS-2 regions
-5. **Policy Support**: Generate evidence-based recommendations for renewable energy planning and investment
+5. **Visualize the generated Results**: Generate visualizations of our results...

 ## Methodology Adaptation